help-AY/MDEF/docs/index.md

 # **hello :wave:**

-a bunch of text with a bunch of pictures
+a bunch of text with a bunch of pictures about what we did through out this 22/23 year

 check it out - or don't - up to you, really :)